FirstEnergy's Commitment to You

 - Enrolling in budget billing, a program that averages usage over 12 months to offer the same bill amount each month.

-- Energy assistance programs or other payment arrangements for eligible customers, based on their situation and state of residence.
+- Energy assistance programs for eligible customers, based on their situation and state of residence.
 Click here for more information about assistance programs.

 Customers with concerns are encouraged to call their electric company: